basicallydan/danhough.com/busking/2018-06-29-baker-street.md

 I can also tell you that the song for which I have received the *largest individual number of tips (i.e. how many people) was _The Lazy Song_ by Bruno Mars, where I logged 9 - but I actually think it was more, 9 is just the maximum I allow on my form.*

+You may also find this interesting: according to my data, this is the breakdown of which songs are responsible for most of the takings, as a pie chart.

+{% include _figure.html src="/img/busking/2018-06-29-song-takings-percentage.png" caption="Clearly I play the top three songs a lot, but it's also indicative of how popular they tend to be." %}

 ### Highest-earning sessions

 The top five highest-earning sessions I've had so far: